The Layoff Guide

 Researched

-Oregon Employment Department's Frances Online replaced the older OED system in March 2022.
-Legacy logins do not transfer; new account creation is required.
-Frances Online also handles paid leave applications, so the same login covers Oregon's PFML system.
+Oregon Employment Department's Frances Online became the system for unemployment insurance claimants on March 4, 2024, replacing the older 1990s-era system.
+Legacy logins do not transfer, so new account creation is required.
+Frances Online also handles Paid Leave Oregon, which moved onto the system in 2023, so the same login covers Oregon's paid leave program.

 SourceApplies to: Oregon